Dennis-Krasnov/Flutter-Deep-Link-Navigation/README.md

 ```

 #### In-app navigation
-`DeepLinkNavigator` mirrors `Navigator`'s interface as much as possible (including push and pop working with futures).
+`DeepLinkNavigator` mirrors `Navigator`'s interface as much as possible (including push and pop futures).

 All methods internally orchestrate a native flutter navigator.